thecreatorzx/product-checker/readme.md

 - Go to the server branch by typing "git checkout server" on the terminal of root directory.(if it shows error then type whatever the terminal advices.)

 - Go to client directory in terminal and run "npm start/yarn start" to start the Frontend react app on localhost:3000.

+- The styling portion is done using tailwind which can be done by running the following command in your client directory in terminal " npx tailwindcss -i ./src/tailwindcss/input.css -o ./src/tailwindcss/output.css --watch "

 - Got to server directory in terminal and run "npm run dev" to start the backend with nodemon(installed as a dependency) running on localhost:5000.